hauptem/F5-APM-DoD-Warning-Banner-Configuration/README.md

 By using this software, you acknowledge that you have read and understood these disclaimers and agree to use this solution at your own risk.

-4. Validate the banner test matches DoD requirements
-5. Only migrate to production after successful testing and acceptance